-Action: Check the expiration date of your EAD (employment authorization document or work permit), and remind your DACAmented students to do the same.
+Action: Check the expiration date of your EAD (employment authorization document), and remind your DACAmented students to do the same.
 To determine when DACA and work permits expire, check the I-797 Approval Notice and the bottom of the EAD.

-2 DACA renewals: U.S. Citizenship and Immigration Services has reopened the application process for anyone whose DACA has expired.
+DACA and work permit renewals: U.S. Citizenship and Immigration Services has reopened the application process for anyone whose DACA has expired.